 - The Group fails to keep abreast of increasing regulatory scrutiny in this areas (for example NAIC Model Law).

-- Appointment of new Chief Information Security Officer.
+- Chief Information Security Officer.

 - Information Security Governance Structure including Corporate Information Risk Policies, compliance, where practical, with relevant ISO/IEC 27000 series of standards.

-- Cyber Liability insurance.
+- Cyber liability insurance.

 10. Taxation Risk (Operational Risk/Legal/Regulatory Risk)